 - (a) Interest income arises from contracts with customers which provide the customers with a significant benefit of financing the transfer of construction services to the customers.
-The promised amounts of consideration for construction services are adjusted using the discount rates that reflect the credit characteristics of the customers. - (b) The Group invested in unlisted financial products issued by commercial banks in the PRC.
-The principals of these investments are guaranteed by the corresponding commercial banks.
-The investments are denominated in RMB and with maturity periods within three months.
-The rates of return range from 2.8% to 4.1% per annum. - (c) Government incentives and awards mainly related to the incentive and awards received from the local government authority for the achievement of the Group.
+The promised amounts of consideration for construction services are adjusted using the discount rates that reflect the credit characteristics of the customers. - (b) Government incentives and awards mainly related to the incentive and awards received from the local Chinese government authority for the achievement of the Group.